krishaamer/green-filter-research/research/literature/design.md

 ### “Speculative Design” for a sustainability assistant {#speculative-design-for-a-sustainability-assistant}

 -   Barendregt & Vaage (2021) explores the potential of speculative design to stimulate public engagement through thought experiments that spur public debate on an issue chosen by the designer.
--   Google Design (2019)
+-   2222 cgoogledesignDesignSpeculativeFutures2019
 -   All green categories — Green hub — Ask the user to prioritize

 ### Experience Design {#experience-design}

--   In @michaelabrashInventingFuture2017 Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
+-   In Michael Abrash (2017) Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
 -   Loaning terminology from service design, the user journey within an app needs to consider about touchpoint on the way to a state of success.

 ### Mobile App Design {#mobile-app-design}